shafiurrahman/timeseries_arima_fbprophet/README.md

 We need to plot the residual, its ACF and PACF in order to see if the assumptions are still intact.
 If the model fits the data well, then residual will behave like white noises.

 STEP 7 : FORECASTING
-Now that we know the model is a good fit, we need to forecast for the next two years.
-This can be done as follows:
+Now that we know the model is a good fit, we need to forecast for the next two years or 12 months depending on the use case and requirement.